ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 Good job setting up Git and GitHub!

 In your directory, you're going to want to connect the site that's running locally to GitHub so it can host it for everyone else to see!
 Make sure you're in your project directory, and then run `git remote add origin https://github.com/username/username.github.io`.
-This connects your created repository with your new project!
+This connects your created repository with your new project.

 The repository is still looking pretty empty though, so let's send the new files to the repository.